-wisł Imagine you were, like the old mother of heaven, asked to help make people's nes come true.
-What would your answer be? □ wisł Draw or paint a picture of yourself on a magical cloud about to go off to grant nes. didr Share a story about when you tried to do something for the first time and things a't turn out so well.
+Imagine you were, like the old mother of heaven, asked to help make people's wishes come true.
+What would your answer be?

+Draw or paint a picture of yourself on a magical cloud about to go off to grant wishes.

+Share a story about when you tried to do something for the first time and things didn't turn out so well.
 Did you keep trying?

-Share a story about something you wished for that you didn't get right away. hear If you were the old mother of heaven, what would you do the next time you do the same wishes?
-Draw or paint a picture of what it would look like afterward
+Share a story about something you wished for that you didn't get right away.

+□ If you were the old mother of heaven, what would you do the next time you heard the same wishes?
+Draw or paint a picture of what it would look like afterward.